Sullivan Line: Use as interstate boundary

-When Missouri prepared to enter the Union in 1820, various boundaries were discussed before it was finally decided to go with a boundary that had already been formally surveyed and so the Sullivan line was picked.
+When Missouri prepared to enter the Union in 1820, various boundaries were discussed before it was finally decided to go with a boundary that had already been formally surveyed, so the Sullivan line was picked.
 However the Missouri Constitution muddied the debate with phrase: "to the intersection of the parallel of latitude which passes through the rapids of the River Des Moines".
 As it happened, there were no rapids where Sullivan came to the Des Moines River.
 However, the Des Moines Rapids on the Mississippi River were just 15 mi in a straight line east of Sullivan's eastern terminus.

 In the Indian Removal Act of 1830, Sullivan's lines were used for the removal of almost all Native Americans from the eastern portion of the United States (in such events as the Trail of Tears).
-In 1832, at the conclusion of the Black Hawk War, the Sac and Fox conceded the eastern section of Iowa and the western section of Illinois.
+In 1832, at the conclusion of the Black Hawk War, the Sauk and Meskwaki conceded the eastern section of Iowa and the western section of Illinois.
 In the terms the 12 mi stretch between the end of the Sullivan Line and the Mississippi was conceded (in what was called Half Breed Tract because it was to be set aside for mixed race residents).
 In 1836, the western boundary of the Sullivan Line latitude was extended 45 mi west to the Missouri River just south of Hamburg, Iowa when the federal government relocated the already relocated tribes further west in the Platte Purchase.
 The land was annexed to Missouri.